 The Linguistics Department has limited funds to be used for graduate student research and travel in years 1-5.
 Every graduate student is invited to apply for these funds.
 Priority is given to expenses incurred in carrying out and presenting primary research (e.g. experimental subject payments, fieldwork, travel to conferences to present work).

 Reimbursement requests for any activity not related to carrying out and presenting primary research will require substantial justification and must be made prior to incurring expenses.
 We urge you to discuss this sort of reimbursement with the grad team well in advance.

-Awards are made on a rolling basis and are capped at \$1000 per academic year (with a \$2000 career max award).
+Awards are made on a rolling basis, subject to the availability of funds, and are capped at \$1000 per academic year (with a \$2000 career max award).
 To apply for research or travel funding, submit the following form, which outlines more detailed requirements.

-Reimbursement requests for travel must be submitted within 14 days of returning; the department reserves the right to deny your request after 14 days.
-Reimbursement requests for payments to experimental subjects or language consultants should be submitted in a timely manner (i.e. as soon as possible after research has been completed).
+Reimbursement requests for travel must be submitted within 14 days of your return, along with accompanying receipts.
+Reimbursement requests for a series of payments to experimental subjects or language consultants should be submitted within 30 days of the first payment.
+If your experiment runs for more than 30 days, you will need to submit multiple requests.
+The department reserves the right to deny your request if these timelines are not followed.